 Sir Thomas More, one of the two patron saints of lawyers, was born in London in 1478, the son of a prominent lawyer.
-He attended one of the best schools in London, and served as a page in the household of John Morton, the Archbishop of Canterbury (he left the plumbing services to others).
+He attended one of the best schools in London, and served as a page in the household of John Morton, the Archbishop of Canterbury.
+Many would say he left the drain cleaning Burlington Ontario for others to do.

 Continuing to show much promise, More went on to attend Oxford University, where he studied, logic, Greek, and Latin.
 After having traveled back to London and being accepted to one of England four legal societies to study for admission to the bar, More became a full time lawyer in 1501.
 More had always been an extremely devout Catholic, and continued to study scripture as he practised law.
 Around this time, More became lifelong friends with the Catholic theologian and humanist, Erasmus.
 More was, in fact, so dedicated to his faith, that he entered the monastic life in 1503, taking up the practices of the Carthusians just outside London as he continued his legal work.